st3v3nmw/st3v3nmw.github.io/content/blog/in-memory-key-value-store.md

 ## Implementation

 The first version of our key-value store will be an in-memory key-value store that only runs on a single node/machine.
-We'll incrementally build on this foundation until we have a fully-fledged distributed key-value store and hopefully learn some distributed systems theory along the way :).
+We'll incrementally build on this foundation until we have a fully-fledged distributed key-value store and hopefully learn some distributed systems concepts along the way :).

 ### Storage Layer